 I came so close to losing everything because of the way that Paxil made me act.
 I lost my retirement.
 I lost my career.
 I lost my insurance.
 I now have a huge amount of debt from paying lawyers and even more debt from a Masters degree that I may never use again.
 What hurts the most is how I was duped into believing that these pills were going to help me when they actually almost ruined my life.
 Why wasn’t I smarter?
 Why couldn’t I see how I was acting?
 I have spent a lot of time beating myself up over it, but always come back around to the realization that it could have ended much worse.
 I have my freedom (sort of).
 I have my family.
 I have D (who came so close to divorcing me several times and probably would have if I hadn’t been arrested).
 I have the knowledge that antidepressants don’t work for some people and the term “chemical imbalance” was actually created by a drug company.
 Most importantly, I have the knowledge that I had the power to cure myself and all I needed was the truth, some guidance and a little help … and that can’t come from a prescription pad for me.

-*** If you know somebody on antidepressants, watch their behavior for personality changes and find them a therapist who specializes in Cognitive Behavioral Therapy (CBT).
+*** If you know somebody on antidepressants, antianxiety medications or sleeping pills watch their behavior for personality changes and help them find a therapist who specializes in Cognitive Behavioral Therapy (CBT).
 If their therapist believes they need antidepressants or anti anxiety medications, make sure it’s the lowest possible dose and that they combine it with CBT.
 Changing thoughts, attitudes, and actions is the only way to really change a person. ***

 More and more people are starting to realize that antidepressants (especially SSRIs) can have a serious adverse effect on behavior.
 If you have some time, read these stories.
 SSRI Stories

 Dr. Peter Breggin (www.breggin.com) uses the perfect word to describe how I felt when I was on Paxil.
 Spellbound.
 It’s so accurate – it’s the belief that the meds are necessary and the disbelief that all of the side effects have any connection to the meds.
 I honestly believed that Paxil was the best thing since the light bulb and couldn’t see just how crazy it was making me.
-I was spellbound, but not anymore.
-NOT ANYMORE !
+I defended and loved my Paxil and would even suggest that other people take it too.
+I was spellbound.

 Illness, natural disaster, and accidents are all horrible things, but I have come to the conclusion that the most tragic thing in the world is when one person hurts another.
 I spent years hurting people and am truly sorry.
 The sun will come up tomorrow and life will go on and I am so glad to be living it again – really living it.